A 20-year-old woman is noted to have one blue and one brown iris.

 Key point: By definition, this individual demonstrates complete heterochromia iridis.
 There are varying degrees of this phenomenon, including sectoral and central heterochromia.
 This finding may be inherited or acquired.

-Treatment: Acquired heterochromia may be casued by chronic uveitis, or (rarely) an underlying neuroblastoma.
+Treatment: Acquired heterochromia may be caused by chronic uveitis, or (rarely) an underlying neuroblastoma.
 The latter etiologies should be sought and treated accordingly.

-Note: Inherited heterochromia may be associated with Waardenburg’s syndrome (in conjunction with sensorineural deafness) or with Piebaldism (in conjunction with a central forelock of white hair).
+Note: Inherited heterochromia may be associated with Waardenburg syndrome (in conjunction with sensorineural deafness) or with piebaldism (in conjunction with a central forelock of white hair).